sandeep-car/self-service-vm-restore/README.md

 Snapshot restores of a VM are not allowed unless the VM name is included in allowed_vm_list.
 This also means the Deployment VM must have a root user as well as an ordinary user who is not allowed to view/modify Python code.
 This is recommended practice anyway because restapiuser passwords are stored in the clusterconfig.py file.

+Possible enhancements:
+"Allowed_vm_list" could be read from a CSV instead of from a variable.